hellohaptik/docs_haptik/docs/bot-builder/basic/managing-bot-state.md

 User’s own name, email, phone number, etc explicitly provided by him, will also form a part of the context.
 The context needs to be stored before it can be used.
 Before we understand when the context is used, it’s important to know when it’s deleted.

 **When is the context information deleted?**

 The context is deleted by the system in case of any of the following events -

-* When an END NODE is encountered by the IVA in the conversation
+* When a Context Clear Node is encountered by the IVA in the conversation

-* When an agent marks the conversation as COMPLETE from ATHENA
+* When an agent marks the conversation as COMPLETE from Smart Agent Chat

 **When is the context used?**
 If the context has not been deleted as per the above 2 cases, the IVA can use the context up to 2 hours from the last activity of the user.
 The parameter of 2 hours is customizable up to 48 hours.

 Illustration - Let’s say there is a conversation that ideally can get 4 levels deep as shown in the image below.
-It has a START node, a CHILD node, a Grand-Child node and a Great Grand-child Node with the Great Grand Child node being the END NODE.
+It has a START node, a CHILD node, a Grand-Child node and a Great Grand-child Node with the Great Grand Child node being the Context Clear Node.

 ![Data Scopes](assets/bot-builder-manage-state/Context.png)

 Let’s say the user starts the conversation from a Start Node ABOUT HAPTIK and then chooses an option to reach the child node FUNDING OF HAPTIK.
-At this point, if a user leaves the conversation, the IVA will retain the context for 2 hours since the no END NODE has not been encountered in the conversation, so far.
+At this point, if a user leaves the conversation, the IVA will retain the context for 2 hours since the no Context Clear Node has not been encountered in the conversation, so far.

 So if a user comes back after, say e.g, 1.5 hours and taps a button or a Quick Reply on FUNDING OF HAPTIK node, he can reach the Grand-Child node i.e CAREERS AT HAPTIK Node directly.